tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 The project manager calls you over and says the team has a new endpoint for you to document for the next release.
 (Sometimes teams will also refer to each individual endpoint as an "API" as well.)

-"Here's the wiki page that contains all the data," the manager says.
+"Here's the wiki page that contains info about the new API," the manager says.
 The information is scattered and random on the wiki page.

-It's now your task to sort through the information on this page and create documentation from it.
-You can read through the mock wiki page below to get a sense of the information.
-In the upcoming topics, I will create documentation from this information as I proceed through each of the needed sections for an API reference topic.

-{% include random_ad.html %}

-## Sorting out information

 Most technical writers don't start from scratch with documentation projects.
 Engineers usually dump essential information onto an internal wiki page (or they communicate the info during meetings).
 However, the information on the wiki page will likely be incomplete, and unnecessarily technical in places (like describing the database schema or high-level architectural workflows).
-The info might also include internal-only information (for example, including test logins, access protocols, or code names), or have sections that are out-of-date.
+The info might also include internal-only information (for example, test logins, access protocols, or code names), or have sections that are out-of-date.

 Ultimately, the information will be oriented toward other engineers on the same knowledge level as the team's engineers.
 Your job as a technical writer will be to take this information and turn it into complete, accurate, usable information that communicates with your audience.

+{% include random_ad.html %}

 ## Wiki page with information about the new endpoint

+It's now your task to sort through the information on this mock wiki page and create documentation from it.
+You can read through the mock wiki page below to get a sense of the information.
+In the upcoming topics, we will proceed section by section through an API reference topic.

 Here's the mock internal wiki page: